Review: SingX international money transfers

 Transfer time depends mostly on what currency you’re sending and the speed of Internet banking transfers in the recipient’s country.

-Typically, SingX takes one business day to credit your funds to your receiver’s bank account.
+Typically, SingX takes one business day to credit your funds to your receiver’s bank or savings account.

 Transfers typically take